mirkop/apollo-home-assistant/blueprints/automation/ld2450/README.md

 ### 3. Configure the Automation

 - **Zone X1 Entity:**
   Select the Zone X1 entity of the zone you want to set (e.g., "Zone-1 X1").
   The automation will automatically determine the other zone entities (X2, Y1, Y2) and the correct sensor entities for X/Y data collection.

+  - **Tip:** When selecting this entity, typing "zone x1" in the search box will quickly provide a list of the desired entities for this input.

 - **Collection Duration (seconds):**
   Set how long to collect X/Y data for zone creation.
 Default is 20 seconds.